The Consequences of Drowsy Driving: The Physical Effects & AccidentsUpdated Dec. 14, 2020

 - You may stare blankly without seeing what is in front of you

-- Your head may drop forwards or backwards, startling you awake with an involuntary jerk which may cause you to turn the steering wheel sharply
+- Your head may drop forwards or backward, startling you awake with an involuntary jerk which may cause you to turn the steering wheel sharply

 When a fatigued driver experiences microsleep, they may run through a red light, meander out of their lane or plow straight off the side of the pavement if the roadway curves.

 Fatigued driving accident facts

 According to information compiled by the NHTSA, collisions and crashes involving drowsy drivers usually:

 - Occur after midnight